splunk/splunk-platform-automator/README.md

 ```

 ## Rerun provisioning
 Ansible playbooks can be run over and over again.
-IF the virtual machine is already built and you need to start the playbooks on a certain host, you can call the provisioner again.
+If the virtual machine is already built, you can rerun the playbooks on a certain host again.
 This can be needed if something fails and you fixed the error.

 ```
-vagrant provision <hostname>
+ansible-playbook ansible/deploy_site.yml [--limit <hostname>]
 ```

+**Important Note:** Always run `vagrant status` after updating the `splunk_config.yml` file, otherwise the changes are not populated to the Ansible inventory.

 ## Login to the hosts